Coordinate-energy transformation and the one-point function for the Heisenberg-Ising XXZ spin-1/2 chain on the ring: Introduction

 There are precise arguments to show completeness of the Bethe Ansatz in the literature.
 In \cite{tarasov_completeness_1995}, the authors give an existence proof for completeness by showing completeness for special parameters and showing that deformations are algebraic and non-degenerate.
 In \cite{borodin_spectral_2015, borodin_spectral_2015-1}, the authors provide a Plancherel-type isomorphism between the canonical coordinate basis and the Bethe vectors for interacting particle systems on the infinite integer lattice, including the asymmetric simple exclusion process and the XXZ spin-1/2 chain.
-In \cite{GORBOUNOV2017282}, completeness and solutions for the Bethe ansatz equations are done in relation to quantum cohomology for a degeneration of the asymmetric six vertex model.
+In this context, our transformations can be viewed as Plancherel bijection formulas, an invertible correspondence between functions and their spectral data.
+In \cite{GORBOUNOV2017282}, completeness and solutions for the Bethe Ansatz equations are studied in relation to quantum cohomology for a degeneration of the asymmetric six vertex model.
+Under the \emph{string hypothesis}, the assumption that solutions to the Bethe Ansatz Equations (BAE) have fixed real parts, there are proofs for completeness in the thermodynamic limit ($N,L\to\infty$ with $N/L=constant$) \cite{kirillov_completeness_1997}, \cite{Takahashi1971-uq}.
+See \cite{PhysRevE.88.052113} and \cite{Jiang2018-vm} and references therein for further context on completeness of the Bethe ansatz.
+Lastly, we would like to mention the very recent work of Shinsuke Iwao and Kohei Motegi \cite{Iwao2025-vv} where completeness of the Bethe ansatz for the Totally Asymmetric Simple Exclusion Process (TASEP) is proven rigorously via a counting argument with the BAE realized as algebraic equations on a Riemann surface.
+This approach is similar to the ideas from Sylvain Prolhac (\cite{Prolhac2024-fr}, \cite{Prolhac2020-nn}, \cite{Prolhac2022-xq}).

 We consider a constructive approach to the completeness of the Bethe Ansatz.
 The coordinate Bethe Ansatz provides a basis transformation, assuming the Bethe Ansatz is complete, from the coordinate basis to the energy (i.e.~eigenvector) basis.
-We provide a closed formula for the inverse transformation, from the energy basis to the coordinate basis, given explicitly in \Cref{c:main_v3}.
-We have extensive numerical evidence that our conjecture is true.
+We provide a closed formula for the inverse transformation, from the energy basis to the coordinate basis, in \Cref{c:main_v3}.
+We prove the case of $N=2$ up-spin particles in \Cref{s: N=2 proof} for $\Delta < (2L)/(L-1)$ and some additional conditions given in \Cref{a:N=2 proof assumptions} that exclude a finite number of values of $\Delta$.
+For several cases with $N>2$, we have numerical evidence that our conjecture is true.
 As a direct consequence, if \Cref{c:main_v3} is true, the following conjecture follows.